Doctor of Philosophy in Educational Studies

 How can we improve science-learning opportunities for all students both in and out of schools?
-How do we design learning environments and curriculum materials that support diverse teaching and learning styles in science?
+How do we design science learning environments and curriculum materials that support students from a variety of backgrounds and with diverse interests?
 How can new educational technologies help teachers and students improve learning in science?
-What should teachers and students know about the role of language and other representations in science learning?
+What should teachers and youths know about the role of language and other representations in science learning?
 What kinds of science learning opportunities do youths have access to across all contexts of their lives, in and out of school settings?
-How can we design teacher education opportunities to help teachers learn to teach through inquiry-oriented science?
-Faculty and students in the Science Education concentration work side-by-side with practitioners to explore solutions to questions like these.
+How can we design teacher education opportunities to help teachers learn to engage in ambitious science teaching?
+Faculty and students in the Science Education concentration work side by side with practitioners to explore solutions to questions like these.

-- Designing science instructional materials that support diverse learners in inquiry and promote deep understanding of content and practices across science, mathematics, and language arts.
+- Designing science instructional materials that support diverse learners in investigation and promote deep understanding of content and practices across science, mathematics, and language arts.

-- Designing science teacher preparation programs that promote teaching for understanding.
+- Designing teacher preparation programs that promote ambitious science teaching.

 - Understanding the role of language in teaching and learning science.